 The affiant can successfully use the affidavit once the form is completed, notarized, and filed with the judge of probate.

 - The affidavit must be delivered to and subsequently filed with the judge of probate.

 - It may be necessary for the affiant to await an investigation conducted by the judge into their estate claim.

 - Only upon the court granting the Affiant the right to administer the estate may they begin to do so.
 The court will make its determination once it is clear that:

-- The Decedent left: a surviving spouse and/or children, or a surviving parent/s but no spouse/child
+- The decedent left a surviving spouse and/or children, or surviving parent(s) but no spouse/child.

 - The estate’s value does not exceed the maximum estate value permitted by Vermont state law.